Opinion | Don’t waste your breath trying to change Trumpists’ minds. Just vote.

 People crammed into Trump’s world are not misinformed about or unaware of who he is.
 They don’t care.

-Just the reverse: There’s absolutely nothing Democratic presidential nominee Joe Biden can do to change their minds about himself or his running mate, Sen. Kamala D. Harris.
+Just the reverse: There’s absolutely nothing Democratic presidential nominee Joe Biden can do to change their minds about himself or his running mate, Sen. Kamala D. Harris (Calif.).

 Democrats must recognize what they are up against and focus on mobilizing the forces that can help win back the White House and the Senate, and keep the House of Representatives in Speaker Nancy Pelosi’s hands.